PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

 # Controller Setup: ESP32-S3

-***This setup is still in development.
-Unless you are a developer, you will not be able to do this setup since you won't have access to the (still work-in-progress) firmware.***
+***This setup is currently in beta and is not officially released yet.
+If you found this page and have the firmware on hand, feel free to try it!***

 <hr>